EAmbrozas/gear-up/README.md

     <li>As a administrator I can add, update, and remove products so that the GearUp inventory is always current and accurate</li>
     <li>As a mobile user I can navigate GearUp on my mobile device with ease so that I can enjoy a seamless shopping experience on-the-go</li>
     <li>As a admin I can ensure that product descriptions and content are SEO-friendly so that GearUp ranks well in search engine results and attracts organic traffic</li>
+    <li>As a customer I can leave feedback on the gear and accessories I've purchased so that I can inform others about the quality and performance of the products</li>

 </ul>
 <br>